-	Eating offal, skin, and bones is not only more sustainable, but these cuts also offer a complete spectrum of vitamins, minerals, amino and fatty acids that are essential.
+Eating offal, skin, and bones is more sustainable, but these cuts also offer a complete spectrum of essential vitamins, minerals, and amino and essential amino acids.

 Having just discussed the cornerstones, let’s play it safe and eliminate all those foods that may cause health ailments.